sh3lk/mx/website/docs.md

 ```

 **Note**: You can also add normal print statements to your code.
 These prints
-will be captured and logged by Service Weaver, but they won't be associated with
+will be captured and logged by MX, but they won't be associated with
 a particular component, they won't have `file:line` information, and they won't
-have any attributes, so we recommend you use a `weaver.Logger` whenever
+have any attributes, so we recommend you use a `mx.Logger` whenever
 possible.

 ```console